MicrosoftDocs/well-architected/well-architected/index.md

 ## Security

 Think about [security](./security/index.yml) throughout the entire lifecycle of an application, from design and implementation to deployment and operations.
-The Azure platform provides protections against various threats, such as network intrusion and DDoS attacks.
+The Azure platform provides protection against various threats, such as network intrusion and DDoS attacks.
 You still need to build security into your application and into your DevOps processes.

 Learn to ask the right questions about secure application development on Azure by watching the following video: